Kingsland Subdivision: Route description

-The Kingsland Subdivision is a railroad line owned by CSX Transportation in Northeast Florida.
-The line begins in Jacksonville at a junction with the A Line near Moncrief Yard.
+The Kingsland Subdivision begins in Jacksonville, where it splits off CSX's A Line Jacksonville Terminal Subdivision just north of Moncrief Yard.
 From there, it heads east and then turns north near Panama Park.
-From Panama Park, the Kingsland Subdivision heads north to Yulee on a discontinuous piece of CSX's S Line.
-In Yulee, the line connects with the First Coast Railroad, which operates north to Seals, Georgia, on tracks that were previously part of the Kingsland Subdivision prior to 2005.
-The line's namesake is Kingsland, Georgia, which is located north of Yulee on the First Coast Railroad.
+From Panama Park, the Kingsland Subdivision heads north on a discontinuous piece of CSX's S Line.
+As it heads north, it passes the Port of Jacksonville and just east of Jacksonville International Airport.
+The line terminates in Yulee, where it connects with the First Coast Railroad.